rick-noya/lcrMeter/README.md

    ```
    python main.py
    ```
-3. Use the GUI to enter the sample name, resource name, frequency, voltage, and timeout.
+3. Use the GUI to enter the sample name, tester name, frequency, voltage, and timeout.
 4. Click the "Start" button to begin the measurement sequence.

 ## Features

-- Specialized LCR measurements tailored for Noya's sorbent samples.
+- Specialized inductance measurements tailored for Noya's sorbent samples and assemblages.
-- Measurement of inductance, capacitance, and resistance with high precision.
+- Measurements in henries and ohms.
 - Integration with Google Sheets for seamless data logging and analysis.
 - User-friendly GUI with custom numeric input dialogs for effortless parameter entry.